Massachusetts 1B Hoisting License Practice Exam

 Question: 1 / 400

-Touching the load directly
+Lower the load immediately

 Get further explanation with Examzify DeepDiveBeta